anchore/ecs-inventory/README.md

--h, --help                              help for anchore-ecs-inventory -p, --polling-interval-seconds string   This specifies the polling interval of the ECS API in seconds (default "300") -q, --quiet                             Suppresses inventory report output to stdout -r, --region string                     If set overrides the AWS_REGION environment variable/region specified in ECG config -v, --verbose count                     increase verbosity (-v = info, -vv = debug)
+-h, --help                              help for anchore-ecs-inventory -p, --polling-interval-seconds string   This specifies the polling interval of the ECS API in seconds (default "300") -q, --quiet                             Suppresses inventory report output to stdout -r, --region string                     If set overrides the AWS_REGION environment variable/region specified in the config file
+-v, --verbose count                     increase verbosity (-v = info, -vv = debug)

 Use "anchore-ecs-inventory [command] --help" for more information about a command.